-PAPER - III: Special Paper VI : Concepts of Nanophysics and Nanotechnology (17RPHY306) (Effective from the academic year 2017 - 2018 onwards)
+PAPER - III: Special Paper VI: Concepts of Nanophysics and Nanotechnology (17RPHY306)

 - To foundational knowledge of the Nanoscience and related fields. - To make the students acquire an understanding the Nanoscience and Applications - To help them understand in broad outline of Nanoscience and Nanotechnology. - To familiarize with the on-going merge of the top-down approach of microelectronics and micromechanics with the bottom-up approach of chemistry/biochemistry. - To demonstrate the potential of nanoscience and industrial applications of nanotechnology. - To give you an insight into complete systems where nanotechnology can be used to improve our everyday life.